wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/7-deploy-custom-start-menu-windows-10.md

 ## Customizing the taskbar

-In addition to the Start menu, Windows 10 allows administrators to create custom taskbar configurations that can define additional apps to be pinned to the taskbar and remove default pinned apps.
+In addition to the Start menu, Windows 10 allows administrators to create custom taskbar configurations that can define other apps to be pinned to the taskbar and remove default pinned apps.
 Like the Start menu, you can create multiple configurations for different audiences.

 The taskbar configuration can be added to the same XML file that defines the Start menu layout.
 Alternatively, you can create an XML file that only contains taskbar configuration.
-Unlike the previous process, you cannot configure a device taskbar and export the configuration.
+Unlike the previous process, you can’t configure a device taskbar and export the configuration.
 You must create a new XML file or edit an existing file to add the taskbar configuration information.

 Below is an example of a configuration file that contains only taskbar information.